 The Kenjutsu style we practice is “Kashima no Tachi” in the tradition of Minoru Inaba Sensei from Shiseikan Tokyo.
 Practice takes place without protective equipment with either a wooden sword (bokken), a bamboo sword (shinai), a leather-coated bamboo sword (Fukuro Shinai), or even a “real” sword (Katana).
 We are members of the ISBA (International Shiseikan Budo Association).

 If you are interested in the practice of Kenjutsu we would like to invite you to attend a trial session.
 Please feel free to contact us if you have any further questions and also before attending so we can adequately cater to your needs.

 You can always start with Kenjutsu.
 Previous knowledge or special physical fitness is not required.
 You will gain the needed skills through regular practice and everyone can build up those skills.

 All you need is the will to work on yourself and to accept that it takes some time to learn and internalize the complex movements.
 Once you have made that decision, you will discover that exactly that challenge makes the fascination.

-New beginners are always welcome to drop in for a trial class on Friday (7-8 pm).
-Please bring along comfortable and clean sportswear you don’t wear outside.
+New beginners are always welcome to drop in for a trial session at the basic classes.
+Please check here for the actual schedule.
+All you need to bring for your first experience is comfortable and clean sportswear you don’t wear outside.
 A wooden practice sword will be provided for your first class.
 The class will start on time.
 For your first visit, please be at the Dojo at least 15 minutes before the class starts.
 That will give us enough time to introduce ourself’s and to give you a short introduction to the Dojo.
-We also offer special introduction workshops.
-Please check the website from time to time for the dates.